hotosm/raw-data-api/docs/src/api/API/tasks.md

     task_id
 )
 ```
-Tracks the request from the task id provided by export tool api for the request
+Tracks the request from the task id provided by Raw Data API  for the request

 Args: